 It is unknown whether or not Lowry and the NRO will begin the fund drive to erect monuments to the other several dozen Presidents who managed to make it through their term with only one or fewer attacks on American soil.
 Fortunately, Richard Wolffe was there to beat back Lowry’s rubbish:

-You can when there are starbursts involved!
-At any rate, Lowry was his usual self the entire show (you can read the transcript here), which in and of itself is unremarkable.
+read the transcript here), which in and of itself is unremarkable.
 What is exceptional is this comment from Jonah Goldberg at the NRO:

 MR. WOLFFE: You can’t take America’s national security across oceans to other continents and then only care about its impact on American soil.
 It’s grossly irresponsible.